 The roots of the distinguished German surname Diertorff lie in the western region of the Rhineland.
 The name is derived from "Dierdorf," the name of a town located near Koblenz, which is itself derived from "tier," meaning "animal," and "dorf," meaning "village."

 The surname Diertorff was first found in the Rhineland, where the town of Dierdorf is located.
 It was common during this period to refer to a new resident of a city by the name of his hometown; thus, it is likely that the original bearer of the name was a native of Dierdorf who had moved somewhere else.
 The young Diertorff family was instrumental during this early period, playing a major role in the development of medieval German society.

-Important Dates for the Diertorff family
+Early History of the Diertorff family

 This web page shows only a small excerpt of our Diertorff research.
 Another 96 words (7 lines of text) covering the years 150 and 1504 are included under the topic Early Diertorff History in all our PDF Extended History products and printed products wherever possible.